yschaeff/quadsim/README.md

 * aircraft steerable
 * reasonable drag model
 * motors do not respond infinitely fast
+* controller cycle time is considered

 Missing features
 * Sensors (with jitter and max update frequency)
 * propellers are not modelled.
 * Yaw (motors generate no toque along their shaft)
-* controller should not run every simulation step

 Usage
 -----